techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 204 - How to pitch your company to a reporter - Eva
 * Room 207 -
 * Room 208 -
-* Room 209 - XINCHEJIAN -
+* Room 209 - XINCHEJIAN - How to hack the life skills! - Margarita
 * Room 210 - Foundations of Environmentalism in SCI-FI- Jack Koppa
 * Room 211 -
 * Room 212 -